-1. The OHCA State Plan targets those clients who are discharging from or are denied an admission to acute, residential treatment center, crisis stabilization, group home or TFC levels of care.

-2. For continuity and expediency, the Individual Plan of Care and Assessment from the higher level of care facility will be provided at the time of the client's discharge from that facility.
-This will serve as the treatment guide for the outpatient provider/agency in the first month of outpatient care.

-- 3. If a pre-existing outpatient provider utilizes the Automatic Step-Down (PG014), the procedure code group that was being utilized must be discontinued and ended.
+- 1. The OHCA State Plan targets those clients who are discharging from or are denied an admission to acute, residential treatment center, crisis stabilization, group home or TFC levels of care. - 2.
+For continuity and expediency, the Individual Plan of Care and Assessment from the higher level of care facility will be provided at the time of the client's discharge from that facility.
+This will serve as the treatment guide for the outpatient provider/agency in the first month of outpatient care. - 3.
+If a pre-existing outpatient provider utilizes the Automatic Step-Down (PG014), the procedure code group that was being utilized must be discontinued and ended.
 Documentation in the medical record needs to reflect and support these changes in level of care. - 4.
 Following the automatic step down utilization time period of one month, the appropriate level of care services (procedure code group) will need to be instituted based on the current clinical need of the client utilizing the medical necessity criteria for levels of care. - 5.
 After the expiration or discontinuation of the automatic step down benefit/services, a valid service plan development moderate or low complexity is required and should be completed (valid with required signatures) in the medical record before the pre-determined/alternate level of care (procedure code group) services are provided. - 6.
 The treating provider is required to follow all of the requirements listed in OAC: 317:30-5-240 317:30-5-249.

+Target Group

+Amount of

+Service

+Allowable

-Target Group/ Amount of Service Allowable For those clients preparing to discharge or who have been denied a home or TFC, PHP/Day Tx/IOP, a 30 day utilization period for set the initial referral.
-The designated level of care and corresponding clinical information noted in the medical record. rvices is available at the tim e the provider accepts care needs to be clearly Recommended I Protocol for Automatic Authorization Period Time Frame Requirement Provider • First c outpatient appointment with the OPBH Agency No more than 7 days Agency • Contin nuing face to face visits One or more per week LBHP (or Licensure Candidate) /Case Manager • For ne ew clients, the assessment and service plan Within 30 days LBHP (or Licensure Candidate) • For es tablished clients, service plan Within 30 days LBHP (or Licensure Candidate) nued counseling services: Appointments must be kept.
-Follow up efforts by signed case manager must be documented if appointments are missed.
-On going Case Manager Outrea missed ach: Home visits or phone contact by case manager if appointments are d.
-Within 24 hours of missed appointments Case Manager 4 days of missed appointments, if the client/guardian does not respond to lett tinuing in services, the outpatient provider/facility will provide this information
+- For those clients preparing to discharge or who have been denied admission to acute, RTC, crisis stabilization, group home or TFC, PHP/Day Tx/IOP, a 30 day utilization period for services is available at the time the provider accepts the initial referral. - The designated level of care and corresponding clinical information that supports the level of care needs to be clearly noted in the medical record.

+noted in the medical record.
+Recommended Protocol for Automatic Authorization Period Time Frame Provider Requirement First outpatient appointment with the OPBH Agency No more than 7 days Agency Continuing face to face visits One or more per week LBHP (or Licensure Candidate) /Case Manager For new clients, the assessment and service plan Within 30 days LBHP (or Licensure Candidate) For established clients, service plan Within 30 days LBHP (or Licensure Candidate) Continued counseling services: Appointments must be kept.
+Follow up efforts by the assigned case manager must be documented if appointments are missed.
+On going Case Manager Outreach: Home visits or phone contact by case manager if appointments are missed.
+Within 24 hours of missed appointments Case Manager

+After the first 14 days of missed appointments, if the client/guardian does not respond to letters, phone calls or other attempts to engage them in initiating or continuing in services, the outpatient provider/facility will provide this information to the PICIS HelpDesk at (405) 248-9326.